HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 - what changed in the main config file?
 - look at the contents of the zone file
-- send DNS-requests to the service, both from the VM and from your physical system.
+- turn on DNS query logging (with `rndc querylog`) and send DNS-requests to the service, both from the VM and from your physical system.
 Check the logs to see whether these queries were received and how the service responded.
-- Try a zone transfer request
+- Try a zone transfer request (e.g. from the control node with `dig`)

+### 2.5.4.
+Secondary name server

+In this part, you will set up `srv002` as a secondary name server.
+This means that it will receive a copy of the zone file from the primary name server and will be able to respond to queries for this domain.
+This is useful for redundancy: if the primary name server is down or under high load, the secondary name server can still respond to queries.

+- Add a host entry for `srv002` to `vmlab/vagrant-hosts.yml`
+- Add a new section for `srv002` to `site.yml` and assign the roles `bertvv.rh-base` and `bertvv.bind`
+- Create a file `ansible/host_vars/srv002.yml` for defining role variables specific for this host.
+- Define the necessary role variables to configure `srv002` as a secondary name server for the domain `infra.lan`.
+Check the role documentation for details!

+When the service is running, check:

+- Do the server logs show that a zone transfer was performed?
+- Turn on query logging and check if the server responds to DNS requests
+- Try the following experiment (while keeping the logs of the secondary DNS server open in a terminal, i.e. add the `-f` option to `journalctl`):
+    - Make a change to the zone file for `infra.lan` on the primary name server: add a new host srv101 with IP address 172.16.128.101.
+Save the file and reload the service.
+    - Check whether the primary name server responds to this a query for this host.
+    - The secondary name server will *not* respond to this query.
+Why not?
+What should be done so a zone transfer is triggered and the secondary name server gets a copy of the updated zone file?
+    - Apply this necessary change, and check the logs of the secondary name server for the zone transfer.
+Check again whether the secondary name server responds to the query.

+After this experiment, because of the manual changes, your DNS VMs have "drifted" from their desired state.
+Revert the changes by running the site playbook again.
+Verify that the name servers no longer respond to queries for the host `srv101`.

 ## 2.6.
 DHCP